Holy Relics: Beethoven’s Hair and Skull (and now his DNA)

 Beethoven died in 1827 at the age of 56.
 The autopsy revealed significant liver damage and since then multiple explanations have been given for his death.
-The most recent research indicates a genetic predisposition for liver disease (and he was known for heavy drinking), and a hepatitis B infection during the months before his death (Current Biology, 2025).
+The most recent research indicates a genetic predisposition for liver disease (he was known for heavy drinking), and a hepatitis B infection during the months before his death (Current Biology, 2025), but not lead poisoning.

 For a good book on bones and their metaphors, try Russell Shorto's Descartes' Bones (2008), whose sub-title is "A Skeletal History of the Conflict between Faith and Reason."
 Similarly, Chopin's heart is another relic of sorts - his body is in Père Lachaise Cemetery in Paris, but his heart is in Holy Cross Church in his home town of Warsaw.